lbr-stack/lbr_fri_ros2_stack/lbr_demos/doc/lbr_demos.rst

     These demos are compatible with and closely follow KUKA's FRI example applications.
 They send commands to ``/lbr_command`` and read states from ``/lbr_state``.

 .. note::
     A real robot is required to run these demos.
-If you are interested in simulation, please check out the `LBR ROS 2 Control Demos`_ below.
+Make sure you followed :ref:`Robot Setup` first.

 .. toctree::
     :titlesonly: